 How quickly does cancer develop?

-What is the Cancer Cluster?
+What is a Cancer Cluster?

 A cancer cluster is defined as an “a greater than expected number of the same or etiologically related cancer cases that occurs within a group of people in a geographic area over a defined period of time.”